Deformable Radar Polygon: A Lightweight and Predictable Occupancy Representation for Short-range Collision Avoidance: Deformable Propriety of Radar Polygon

 \subsection{Deformable Polygon Prediction}

-The vertices that constitute the radar polygon have Doppler velocities, which can describe their instant movement along the radial direction (i.e., the direction from vertex to radar).
-By assuming the radial velocity of a vertex is constant within a short period and ignoring its tangential velocity (rotation), we can estimate the vertex's future location by calculating and adding its radial movement using the current Doppler velocity (see Fig.~\ref{fig:polygon_deform}(a)).
-That is, for a vertex with location $(x,y)$ and Doppler velocity $\mathbf{v}=(v_\R{x}, v_\R{y})$, its radial movement $(\Delta x, \Delta y)$ for radar sensor $(x_\R{s},y_\R{s})$ within duration $\Delta t$ is given by:
+The vertices comprising the radar polygon possess Doppler velocities, describing their instantaneous movement along the radial direction (i.e., the direction from the vertex to the radar).
+Under the assumption that \textit{the radial velocity of a vertex is constant within a short period and the ego-vehicle has no significant rotation}, we can estimate the vertex's future location by calculating and adding its radial movement using the current Doppler velocity (see Fig.~\ref{fig:polygon_deform}(a)).
+Specifically, for a vertex with location $(x_0,y_0)$ and Doppler velocity $\mathbf{v}=(v_\R{x}, v_\R{y})$, its radial movement $(\Delta x, \Delta y)$ within a duration $\Delta t$ is given by: